HypothesisWorks/hypothesis/hypothesis-python/docs/data.rst

 blow up and eat all your memory.
 The other problem here is that not all unicode strings display consistently on different machines, so we'll restrict them in our doctest.

-The way Hypothesis handles this is with the :py:func:`recursive` function which you pass in a base case and a function that, given a strategy for your data type, returns a new strategy for it.
+The way Hypothesis handles this is with the :func:`~hypothesis.strategies.recursive` strategy which you pass in a base case and a function that, given a strategy for your data type, returns a new strategy for it.
 So for example:

 .. code-block:: pycon